 Step 5 – Apply Soil Wetter and Liquid Fertiliser to your lawn.

-Give the lawn a liquid fertiliser like Neutrog Seamungus as well as some more soil wetter.
+Give your grass a liquid fertiliser like Neutrog Seamungus as well as some more soil wetter.
 The liquid fertiliser will encourage plant and root growth.
 The soil wetter is required as often the top dress soils are hydrophobic, resulting in the water just running off the soil.
 If you repeat this last step for 3 or 4 weeks the results will be amazing.

 Related Landscaping Ideas from Red’s Landscaping